TL;DR

 Want to get your shop up and running on Facebook and Instagram?

-If you’re new to the whole Facebook business page and catalog thing, don’t worry – you can set those up as you create your shop.
+If you’re new to the whole Facebook Business Page and catalog setup, don’t worry – you can set those up as you create your shop.

 And if you already have an existing page and catalog, here’s what you need:

-- For business account managers, you need full control of the account and account management permissions for the page and catalog.
+- As a business account manager, you need full control of the account and account management permissions for the page and catalog.

 - For Instagram, you must have an Instagram business account linked up.
 Remember, your business account should own that Instagram business account.